 Historically, most Opportunity Zone investments have been real estate related.
 However, some crypto – focused Opportunity Zone Funds recently launched with crypto mining and metaverse / Web 3.0 / crypto focuses.
+Care should be given in ensuring that a fund has been structured and is managed properly, as some have questioned whether the Opportunity Zone regime is being abused.
 These types of investments, along with Roth IRAs and 529 plans are effectively one of the few congressionally – sanctioned means of earning tax-free asset appreciation – even on certain crypto (when structured properly).

 Tax lot selection

 Although not technically a measure that a taxpayer selects in 2022 to manage 2021 tax liability, it’s worthwhile to mention tax lot selection.
 If a taxpayer bought a crypto asset at different points in time at different prices, under IRS guidance a taxpayer is able to select the crypto asset (tax lot) they sold on a given date in 2021.
 Generally, this identification should be made at or before the time of sale.
 Exchanges on which crypto is sold typically do not have this functionality (nor have they been required to).